mkung6/C-practice/README.md

 # C-practice
-Practice using the C programming language
+My personal practice using the C programming language

 ## Goals: